Amine-Ounissi/amine-devops-project/README.md

 ●Azure

 ●Kubernetes
+My-blog is a Spring MVC application with few services such as create, update, delete and view a blog.

 Spring MVC framework consists of four components : Model, View, Controller, and Front Controller This application is packaged as jar file which can be run on a docker container.